Simon & Schuster: Early years

-In 1924, Richard Simon's aunt, a crossword puzzle enthusiast, asked whether there was a book of New York World crossword puzzles, which were very popular at the time.
+In 1924, Richard Simon's aunt, a crossword puzzle enthusiast, asked whether there was a book of New York World crossword puzzles, which were popular at the time.
 After discovering that none had been published, Simon and Max Schuster decided to launch a company to exploit the opportunity.
 At the time, Simon was a piano salesman and Schuster was editor of an automotive trade magazine.
-They pooled US$8,000, equivalent to $ today, to start a company that published crossword puzzles.
+They pooled US$8,000, equivalent to $ today and started a company that published crossword puzzles.

 The new publishing house used "fad" publishing to publish books that exploited current fads and trends.
 Simon called this "planned publishing".
 Instead of signing authors with a planned manuscript, they came up with their own ideas, and then hired writers to carry them out.

 In the 1930s, the publisher moved to what has been referred to as "Publisher's Row" on Park Avenue in Manhattan, New York.

 Expansion

-In 1939, Simon & Schuster financially backed Robert Fair de Graff to found Pocket Books, America's first paperback publisher.
-In 1942, Simon & Schuster and Western Printing launched the Little Golden Books series in cooperation with the Artists and Writers Guild.
+In 1939, Simon & Schuster backed Robert Fair de Graff to found Pocket Books, America's first paperback publisher.
+In 1942, Simon & Schuster and Western Publishing launched the Little Golden Books series in cooperation with the Artists and Writers Guild.